Lanning ruled out of West Indies series but Healy and Perry return

 There were no major surprises in the squads with just the one change between the T20I and ODI group for each series.
 Grace Harris has been picked for the T20Is only with legspinner Alana King left out.
 King will return in Harris' place for the ODI series.

-Australian Women's T20I squad vs West Indies: Alyssa Healy (capt), Tahlia McGrath (vc), Darcie Brown, Ashleigh Gardner, Kim Garth, Grace Harris, Jess Jonassen, Phoebe Litchfield, Beth Mooney, Ellyse Perry, Megan Schutt, Annabel Sutherland, Georgia Wareham
+Australian women's T20I squad vs West Indies: Alyssa Healy (capt, wk), Tahlia McGrath (vice-capt), Darcie Brown, Ashleigh Gardner, Kim Garth, Grace Harris, Jess Jonassen, Phoebe Litchfield, Beth Mooney, Ellyse Perry, Megan Schutt, Annabel Sutherland, Georgia Wareham

-Australian Women's ODI squad vs West Indies: Alyssa Healy (capt), Tahlia McGrath (vc), Darcie Brown, Ashleigh Gardner, Kim Garth, Jess Jonassen, Alana King, Phoebe Litchfield, Beth Mooney, Ellyse Perry, Megan Schutt, Annabel Sutherland, Georgia Wareham
+Australian women's ODI squad vs West Indies: Alyssa Healy (capt, wk), Tahlia McGrath (vice-capt), Darcie Brown, Ashleigh Gardner, Kim Garth, Jess Jonassen, Alana King, Phoebe Litchfield, Beth Mooney, Ellyse Perry, Megan Schutt, Annabel Sutherland, Georgia Wareham

 Alex Malcolm is an Associate Editor at ESPNcricinfo